paulfoley/Udacity_Nanodegree-Full_Stack/Bug_Management/README.md

 # Project - Bug Management

-Finding and fixing bugs in applications is one of the main responsibilities of web developers.
+Finding and fixing bugs in an application is one of the main responsibilities of web developers.

 ## Project Overview